Pamela Bianco: Early life and education

 Pamela Ruby Bianco was born on New Year's Eve in the Barnes district of London, the daughter of an Italian scholar and bookseller, Francesco Bianco, and an English writer, Margery Williams Bianco (author of The Velveteen Rabbit).
 She was educated at home, though home for the Biancos was a shifting location, as the family lived in France, Italy, and the United States when Pamela was a child.

-Her paintings and drawings were first exhibited as part of a children's show in Turin, then in London in 1919, and in New York City in 1921.
+Her paintings and drawings were first exhibited as part of a children's show in Turin, then in London in 1918, and in New York City in 1921.
 After shows in several American cities, she returned to New York City for a more mature show when she was seventeen years old, at the Knoedler Gallery.
 Among her early patrons were John Galsworthy, Walter de la Mare, Gertrude Vanderbilt Whitney, Nina Wilcox Putnam, and Jo Davidson.

 Career

 Bianco continued to exhibit her works into her twenties, in New York City and elsewhere.

+After Bianco had an exhibit at Leicester Galleries in London in 1919, Walter de la Mare wrote some poems to accompany her drawing which was published as Flora: A Book of Drawings by William Heinemann the same year.
 In 1928 a children's edition of poems from William Blake's Songs of Innocence, selected and illustrated by Bianco, was published.